-During the review of local partnership Renewal Plans, the State Office of First Steps will provide feedback in order for local partnerships to create Continuous Quality Improvement (CQI) Plans for the following program year (Section 11.
+During the review of local partnership Renewal Plans, the State Office of First Steps will provide feedback in order for local partnerships to create Continuous Quality Improvement (CQI) PlansPriority Goals and Objectives for the following program year (Section 124.
 Section 59-152-70(F)).

-CQI Plans shall be developed with partnership board members, staff, vendors and other partners, with input from SCFS staff as needed., with input from local partnership staff.
-These plans will be issued to all local partnerships at the beginning of the new program year.
+CQI PlansPriority Goals and Objectives shall be developed with partnership board members, staff, vendors and other partners, with input from SCFS staff as needed.